dt2450/Rod-Cutting/README.md

     In this recursive approach, we take the price of the first cut (iterating over the various lengths and taking their price) and then recursively get the best price of the remaining rod.
 In this effort we keep updating the best price whenever, the calculated price is more than the best price.
 At the end of the processing we get the best price of the rod.
+    The time complexity of this approach is of the Order (2^n) and space complexity is of the Order (1) if we don't track the best cuts.

 2. Memoization Approach (rod_cut_memoize.c)
     The order of the recursive approach is exponential since we consider all possible combinations for obtaining the best price,